New Zealand cricket team in South Africa in 1994–95: First Test

 The first Test was played at Wanderers Stadium in Johannesburg.
 New Zealander Darrin Murray made his Test debut in the match.

-New Zealand won the toss and chose to bat first on a cracked pitch which looked as if it may cause problems for batsmen - Wisden wrote that "Both sides distrusted the pitch" although it "played well enough until the fourth day".
+New Zealand won the toss and chose to bat first on a cracked pitch which looked as if it may cause problems for batsmen – Wisden wrote that "Both teams distrusted the pitch" although it "played well enough until the fourth day".
 New Zealand scored 411 in their first innings after a good first day and then an innings of 84 by Shane Thomson lower down the order and a tenth wicket partnership of 57 runs.

 In reply South Africa scored 279 with Dave Richardson, who batted with a broken thumb, top scoring with 83.
 Martin Crowe set a new New Zealand record for the number of Test match catches during the innings, catching Richard Snell to pass Jeremy Coney's 64 catches.
 Fannie De Villiers bowled "brilliantly" to reduce New Zealand to 34/5 in their second innings before lower order runs once again helped to raise their score to 194, a lead of over 300.
-The wearing pitch with wide cracks (Note: A wearing or cracked pitch will help the bowling side as balls are more likely to deviate after hitting the pitch or turn due to spin bowling.
+The wearing pitch with wide cracks (Note: A wearing or cracked pitch will help the bowling team as balls are more likely to deviate after hitting the pitch or turn due to spin bowling.
 Spin bowlers, such as Hart, will generally be more dangerous bowling on worn pitches.) helped create the conditions for a South African batting collapse on the last day of the match, the home team losing seven wickets for 39 runs on the final morning to be all out for 189, losing by 137 runs.
 Simon Doull, who was the man of the match, took four wickets in South Africa's second innings whilst Matthew Hart took 5/77 bowling into the rough outside off stump, setting new Test match best figures.

 The New Zealand victory "stunned" South Africa, although an injury to bowler Dion Nash ruled him out of the rest of the tour.